Date of Award:

 Michael E. Pfrender

 Vorel, Cory A., "Learning Ability and Factors Influencing Nest Establishment of the Solitary Bees Osmia lignaria and Megachile rotundata (Hymenoptera: Megachilidae)" (2010).
-All Graduate Theses and Dissertations.
-Paper 557.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+557.